faahim/happy-birthday/README.md

 #### [See it Live](https://faahim.github.io/happy-birthday/)

+#### Update: Now you can customize all the texts without modifying the code!

-It was a birthday of one of my friend and I wanted to wish her in a special way.
-So I put together this animated web page real quick to say Happy Birthday.
+On the birthday of a special friend, I felt like the generic happy birthday text just wasn't gonna cut it for me.
+So I put together this animated web page at the last minute to wish them Happy Birthday.

-Feel free to use it to wish your friend if you want.
+I decided to publish it so that you can use it to make the special people in your life feel a bit more of what they truly are: special.
-You can get it running in a few easy steps:
+You can create your very own happy-birthday page in a few easy steps:

 * Fork the repository
-* Open `customize.json` and replace name/wish-message/image with your own
+* Open `customize.json` and replace the content with your own
-* Turn on GitHub pages for the repository (Settings > GitHub Pages)
+* Turn on GitHub pages for your repository (Settings > Pages)
-* Send the URL that you get at the above step to your friend
+* Share the URL you get at the above step with your friend

+**You do not need to create Pull Request to this main repository to get it running.**

-I've created the JSON file for easy and quick customizability.
-If you want to do more customizing, simply edit the HTML file.
-But in that case, leave the JSON fields empty since it overwrites the HTML.
-Please note that I've created this page in a hurry and it comes with no warranty, so check yourself before sending it to your friend.
+I've created the JSON file (`customize.json`) for easy and quick customizability.
+It allows you the change all of the texts and the image used on the webpage without modifying the code.
+However, If you want to customize it further, leave the JSON fields empty and edit the HTML file directly.
+This is because the content in the JSON file overwrites the HTML.

+Please note that I've created this page in a hurry and it comes with no warranty.

+Feel free to [get in touch with me](mailto:afiur.fahim@gmail.com) if you need any help with it.
+You can [find me on Twitter](https://twitter.com/faahim01) as well. :)

+## Contributing

 I've used plain HTML, CSS and JavaScript with [GSAP](https://greensock.com/gsap) for animations.

-## Contributing

-If you have any idea to make it more interesting, feel free to send a PR, or create an issue for a feature request.
+If you have any idea to improve it or make it more interesting, feel free to send a PR, or create an issue for a feature request.

-Stay happy and keep the people you care about happy. :)
+Happy wishing! 🎉